Dynamics of a jointly commensurate moir\'e charge density wave: Results

-In this study, we investigate the non-equilibrium dynamics of EuTe$_4$.
-Previous tr-ARPES measurements on this compound showed that three lowest-lying conduction bands arising from different CDWs exhibit distinct responses to light excitation, suggesting the coexistence of multiple CDWs \cite{Lv2024CoexistenceSemiconductor}.
-To directly identify the structure of the coexisting CDWs in EuTe$_4$, we performed static momentum space mapping of EuTe$_4$ employing electron and X-ray diffraction techniques at room temperature (Supplementary Note 1 for full diffraction images), well below its CDW transition temperature that is above 650 K \cite{Rathore2023EvolutionEuTe4}.
-The equilibrium X-ray diffraction (XRD) pattern presents a set of satellite peaks ($H$ $K$ $L$) at $\mathbf{G} \pm \mathbf{q}$ and $\mathbf{G} \pm \mathbf{2q}$, where $H$, $K$ are in-plane Miller indices and $L$ is an out-of-plane index, and $\mathbf{q}$=(0 0.644 0) in the reciprocal lattice unit (r.l.u.), consistent with previous results \cite{Lv2022UnconventionalWave}.
-Notably, leveraging the access to nonzero $L$ values of XRD, we observed additional out-of-plane CDW peaks positioned at $\mathbf{G} \pm \mathbf{q'}$, where $\mathbf{q'}$=(0 0.678 0.5) (Fig.~\ref{fig:Fig1}b).
-Previous studies on this material suggest that the $\mathbf{q}$-type and $\mathbf{q'}$-type peaks originate from distinct coexisting CDW orders, residing in the monolayer and bilayer Te sheets, referred to as the monolayer CDW and bilayer CDW, respectively \cite{Lv2024LargeWaves}.
-The small in-plane mismatch between $\mathbf{q}$ and $\mathbf{q'}$ results in a long-wavelength modulation, corresponding to a moiré superstructure with a periodicity of $1/(\mathbf{q}-\mathbf{q}')_{\mathrm{in-plane}}\sim$13.6 nm.
-Consistent with prior findings, the relation $\mathbf{q}$+2$\mathbf{q'}$=(0 2 1) holds, demonstrating these two CDWs form a JC-CDW even at room temperature.
+\paragraph{} Before studying the non-equilibrium dynamics of EuTe$_4$, we first confirm the JC-CDW structure of EuTe$_4$ by performing static X-ray diffraction (XRD) momentum space mapping at room temperature (See Supplementary Note 1 for full diffraction images), well below its CDW transition temperature that is above 650 K \cite{Rathore2023EvolutionEuTe4}.
+The equilibrium XRD pattern presents a set of satellite peaks at $\mathbf{G} \pm \mathbf{q_1}$, $\mathbf{G} \pm \mathbf{2q_1}$, and $\mathbf{G} \pm \mathbf{q_2}$, where $\mathbf{G}$ is the reciprocal lattice vector, $\mathbf{q_1}$=(0 0.644 0), and $\mathbf{\textcolor{black}{q_2}}$=(0 0.678 0.5), consistent with previous results (Fig.~\ref{fig:Fig1}b) \cite{Lv2022UnconventionalWave}.
+Previous studies suggest that the peaks at $\mathbf{q_1}$ and $\mathbf{q_2}$ originate from two competing CDWs located in the monolayer and bilayer Te sheets, respectively, and are thus referred to as the monolayer CDW and bilayer CDW \cite{Lv2024LargeWaves, Ning2025}.
+The small in-plane mismatch between $\mathbf{q_1}$ and $\mathbf{q_2}$ results in a long-wavelength modulation, corresponding to a moiré superstructure with a periodicity of $1/(\mathbf{q_1}-\mathbf{q_2})_{\mathrm{in-plane}}\sim$13.6 nm.
+Consistent with prior findings, the relation $\mathbf{q_1}$+2$\mathbf{q_2}$=(0 2 1) holds, demonstrating these two CDWs form a JC-CDW even at room temperature\cite{Lv2024LargeWaves}.
 Thus, EuTe$_4$ serves as an ideal testbed for investigating the properties of JC-CDWs.